roachme/tman/README.md

 3. Often switch between task, which involves context, notes, sketches, and especially Git branches

 ## ⇁  Solution
-Tman comes with 3 basic ideas
+Tec comes with 3 basic ideas
 1. Structure your workspace for each task
 2. Get you exactly where you want with fewest keystrokes
 3. Automate stuff that you're tired of during the work.
 Here plugins are for

 ## ⇁  Structure
 - Customize: Adjust the util for your workflow via config file.
 - Extensible: Extend util with predefined or your own plugins.
-You can get full list of Tman plugins in ``` tman-pgn ```.
+You can get full list of Tec plugins in ``` tec-pgn ```.

 ## ⇁  Dependencies
 Plugins might have dependencies.
 Take a look at plugins README.md for more info.